 Enjoy a summit sunset

 Your legs might still be burning from biking, but you can rest tomorrow.
 After all, there’s no better place for peeping foliage than the summit of an Adirondack mountain at sunset.
 Before you head to the trailhead, be sure you have the essentials: water, snacks, a headlamp or flashlight, warm layers, sturdy shoes, and a trusty first aid kit.
 Mt.
-Jo is a beginner-friendly 2.6-mile round trip hike that offers stunning views of the High Peaks.
+Jo is a beginner-friendly 2.6-mile round trip hike that offers stunning views of the High Peaks and is among the best fall hikes New York has to offer.
 The trailhead begins on the Adirondack Mountain Club property at the end of Adirondack Loj Road and offers two trail options – the Long Trail and the Short Trail.
 Predictably, the Long Trail is longer but follows a more moderate grade.
 The Short Trail is shorter and steeper.
 Pick your path and enjoy the journey up to the small summit.
 Pull up a seat and watch as the setting sun slowly transforms the landscape, illuminating the fiery colors of fall with its golden glow.
 When the sun finally slips behind the mountains casting shadows on the valleys below, flip on your headlamp and enjoy a peaceful dusky hike back to your car.

 Recap over dinner